 Antonio Gonzalez is President of the William C. Velasquez Institute.
-WCVI, founded in 1985, is a paramount national Latino public policy and research organization.
+WCVI, founded in 1985, is a paramount nonpartisan national Latino public policy and research nonprofit organization.

-Gonzalez assumed the presidency of WCVI in 1994, after working in various capacities for WCVI and SVREP founders Willie Velasquez and Andrew Hernandez during 1984-94.
+Gonzalez assumed the presidency of WCVI in 1994, after working in various capacities for WCVI Presidents Willie Velasquez and Andrew Hernandez during 1984-94.

-Gonzalez is a paramount expert on US Latino voter mobilization and Latino voting tendencies and characteristics and thru his tenure WCVI has conducted critically acclaimed survey research, notably criticizing mainstream survey methodologies that mis-measured Latino voting behavior in 2004.
+Gonzalez is a paramount expert on US Latino voter mobilization and Latino voting tendencies and characteristics and during his tenure WCVI has conducted critically acclaimed survey research, notably criticizing mainstream survey methodologies that mis-measured Latino voting behavior in 2004.

-Gonzalez has also broadened the Latino agenda through his pioneering work in blending traditional Latino priorities (those of a "minority") with broader agenda priorities (those of an emerging "majority"), most by including climate action as a Latino priority.
+Gonzalez has also broadened the Latino agenda through his pioneering work in blending traditional Latino priorities (those of an excluded "minority") with broader agendas (those of an emerging, increasingly empowered "majority").

-In 2005-06 through a Visiting Scholar program at the David and Lucille Packard Foundation Gonzalez conceptualized the "National Latino Congreso".
-Broadly successful, the National Latino Congreso ran from 2006 to 2013 and initiated a process of renovation, and revitalization of Latino leadership at all levels.
+In 2005-06 through a Visiting Scholar program at the David and Lucille Packard Foundation Gonzalez conceptualized the "National Latino Congreso" which meets nationally or in states, seeking to stimulate a process of renovation, and revitalization of Latino leadership at all levels.

 - sending delegations to observe the Nicaraguan, Salvadoran, South African, Mexican, and Venezuelan electoral processes in from 1990 to 2014;

-- leading the Latino Consensus on NAFTA movement that led to the creation of the three billion dollar North American Development Bank which to date has financed over 100 environmental/water projects along the US-Mexico border;
+- leading the Latino Consensus on NAFTA movement during 1991-97 that led to the creation of the three billion dollar North American Development Bank which to date has financed over 100 environmental/water projects along the US-Mexico border;

-- normalizing relations between the U.S. and Cuba through people to people engagement form 1996 to the present, including actively supporting the successful movement to restore US-Cuba diplomatic relations on Dec 17, 2014;
+- normalizing relations between the U.S. and Cuba through dozens of people to people exchanges from 1999 to the present, including actively supporting the successful movement to restore US-Cuba diplomatic relations on Dec 17, 2014;

-Gonzalez has traveled extensively in Latin America and Europe, and is fluent in Spanish.
-A graduate in U. S. History of the University of Texas, San Antonio in 1981, he conducted undergraduate coursework at UC San Diego during 1975-77 and graduate coursework in Latin American History at U.C.
+Gonzalez has traveled extensively in Mexico, Central America and the Caribbean and is fluent in Spanish.
+A graduate in U. S. History at the University of Texas, San Antonio in 1981, he conducted undergraduate coursework at UC San Diego during 1975-77 and graduate coursework in Latin American History at U.C.
 Berkeley in 1981-82.
-Gonzalez shares his life with his wife of 24 years Alma Martinez and their two daughters Sara Francine 21 and Ysabel Patricia 18.
+Gonzalez shares his life with his wife of 26 years Alma and their two daughters Sara and Ysabel.